vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 865 (from Pad.)
 Mūlagaurīvrata-on Cai. su.
 3; bath with sesame and water;

-worship of Siva and Gauri with golden fruits and from
+worship of Śiva and Gauri with golden fruits and from

-feet to head; different flowers to be offered in the twelve months; different substances to be drunk or eaten by per former in the twelve months and different names of Gauri also; he should give up one fruit; donate at end bedstead, a golden bull and cow; Siva married Gauri on Cai. śu.
+feet to head; different flowers to be offered in the twelve months; different substances to be drunk or eaten by per former in the twelve months and different names of Gauri also; he should give up one fruit; donate at end bedstead, a golden bull and cow; Śiva married Gauri on Cai. śu.
 3;

 Agni 178.
 1-20.
 Mrgaśīrṣavrata-on Srāvana kr.
 1 Śiva pierced the three mouths